olafnub/bc-guide/blog/2025-04-06-welcome-blog.md

 tags: [first-post]
 ---

-More info below!
-Excited to see you here :)
+A blog section dedicated for community posts; you can post blogs on here!
+More info below, Excited to see you here :)

 <!-- truncate -->